-This line is talking about the birth of the Prophet (saw).
-Ulema say that his birth was on the 10th of Rabee al-Awwal in the Year of The Elephant.
+The Ulema have said that his (saw) birth was on the 10th of Rabee al-Awwal in the Year of The Elephant.
 This is approximately 20th April.

-This was the year when Abrahah tried to come and destroy the Ka’bah, as the Makkans urinated in a building that he made that was to compete with the Ka’bah.
+This was the year when Abrahah tried to destroy the Ka’bah, as the Makkans urinated in a building that Abrahah made that was built to compete with the Ka’bah.